system76/docs/_articles/minecraft-server.md

 done
 ```

-We can start the server with `screen -S start.sh` and exit the window with `CTRL + A` then push `D` Directly after.
+We can start the server with `screen -S start.sh` and exit the window with <kbd>CTRL + A</kbd> then push <kbd>D</kbd> directly after.
 This causes it to run in the background.
 We can resume it using `screen -r` to view the available screens, then `screen -r PID` to get back in.

 The server will crash on the first run, so first change the eula.txt text from `eula=false` to `eula.true` and save.